bilal-Bhatti-u2133923/trafic-api/README.md

 ## Run Locally

-For local running of the Weather API, especially in a production-like environment, follow these steps:
+For local running of the Trafic API, especially in a production-like environment, follow these steps:

 Compile the TypeScript files to JavaScript.